kunalj101/python_intro_hackathon/chapter4.md

 train['Credit_History'].isnull().sum()

-#  isnull() helps to check the observation has missing value or not (it returns a boolean value TRUE or FALSE)
-# sum() used to return the number of records have missing values

 ```

+* isnull() helps to check the observation has missing value or not (it returns a boolean value TRUE or FALSE)
+* sum() used to return the number of records have missing values

 *** =instructions
-- isnull() helps to check the observation has null value or not
+- Apply isnull() to check the observation has null value or not
 - Check number of missing values is greater then 0 or not